-Clement Windows’ EB14 steel window range was chosen for this exciting project at Stepping Stones School – formerly the Victorian era home of Sir Arthur Conan Doyle!
+Steel windows by Clement were chosen for this exciting project at Stepping Stones School – formerly the Victorian era home of Sir Arthur Conan Doyle!
 For this modern renovation of a Grade II listed house, Clement worked with Waverley Borough Council’s conservation team as it was important for our client that the original red brick building remained as true to its roots as possible.
 We were able to ensure the frames matched the original colours and enlisted a specialist silicone to complete the traditional look.

 Art Deco renovation